 HELLERAU cooperates with other cultural partners regionally, nationally and internationally and is involved in numerous networks.

 HELLERAU is a stage of the state capital Dresden and a member of The Alliance of International Production Houses.
 From the 2018/19 season onwards, the artistic director Carena Schlewitt will shape the fortunes of the house and, together with the HELLERAU team, will set the program with many artists about 250 events per season.

 Hellerau Festival Theatre, built in 1911 as a school of Rhythmics, is today the location of HELLERAU – European Centre for the Arts, Dresden.
 Following an eventful history – in the 1930s it served as a military camp; later the Soviet army used it as its barracks between 1945 and 1991.
 In the 1990s, the people of Hellerau and Dresden reclaimed the grounds of the Festival Theatre with art projects and forms of cultural occupation, turning it into a place for the cultural Modern Age.

 HELLERAU has since become one of the most important interdisciplinary centres for contemporary arts in Germany.
 It is home to contemporary dance, musical theatre, contemporary classical music, theatre, performance art, the fine arts and new media, as well as a place for reflection on art and culture.
-The internationally renowned Forsythe Company has been the company in residence here since 2005.
 Since April 2009 performances have again been held at the Festival Theatre all year round.